adamrehn/ue4-docker/README.md

 By default, Windows container images are based on the Windows Server Core release that best matches the version of the host operating system.
 However, Windows containers cannot run a newer kernel version than that of the host operating system, rendering the latest images unusable under older versions of Windows 10 and Windows Server.
 (See the [Windows Container Version Compatibility](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility) page for a table detailing which configurations are supported.)

 If you are building images with the intention of subsequently running them under an older version of Windows 10 or Windows Server, you will need to build images based on the same kernel version as the target system (or older.)
-The kernel version can be specified by providing the appropriate base OS image tag via the `-basetag=TAG` flag when invoking the build script:
+The kernel version can be specified by providing the appropriate base OS image tag via the `-basetag=TAG` flag when invoking the build command:

 ```
-python3 build.py 4.19.2 -basetag=ltsc2016  # Uses Windows Server 2016 (Long Term Support Channel)
+ue4-docker build 4.19.2 -basetag=ltsc2016  # Uses Windows Server 2016 (Long Term Support Channel)
 ```

 For a list of supported base image tags, see the [Windows Server Core base image on Docker Hub](https://hub.docker.com/r/microsoft/windowsservercore/).

 ### Specifying the isolation mode under Windows

-The isolation mode can be specified via the `-isolation=MODE` flag when invoking the build script.
+The isolation mode can be specified via the `-isolation=MODE` flag when invoking the build command.
 Valid values are `process` (supported under Windows Server only) or `hyperv` (supported under both Windows 10 and Windows Server.)

 ### Specifying the directory from which to copy required Windows DLL files

 By default, DLL files are copied from `%SystemRoot%\System32`.
 However, when building container images with an older kernel version than the host, the copied DLL files will be too new and the container OS will refuse to load them.
-A custom directory containing the correct DLL files for the container kernel version can be specified via the `-dlldir=DIR` flag when invoking the build script.
+A custom directory containing the correct DLL files for the container kernel version can be specified via the `-dlldir=DIR` flag when invoking the build command.

 ### Building Linux container images under Windows

-By default, Windows container images are built when running the build script under Windows.
-To build Linux container images instead, simply specify the `--linux` flag when invoking the build script.
+By default, Windows container images are built when running the build command under Windows.
+To build Linux container images instead, simply specify the `--linux` flag when invoking the build command.

 ### Using GPU-enabled Linux container images with NVIDIA Docker

 [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) provides a container runtime for Docker that allows Linux containers to access NVIDIA GPU devices present on the host system.
 This facilitates hardware acceleration for applications that use OpenGL or NVIDIA CUDA, and can be useful for Unreal projects that need to perform offscreen rendering from within a container or utilise plugins that rely on CUDA functionality.

-All Linux container images built by the build script support both the regular Docker runtime and NVIDIA Docker, allowing them to be used for CPU-only workloads (such as CI/CD) as well as GPU-enabled workloads (such as cloud rendering.)
+All Linux container images built by the build command support both the regular Docker runtime and NVIDIA Docker, allowing them to be used for CPU-only workloads (such as CI/CD) as well as GPU-enabled workloads (such as cloud rendering.)
 By default, the images support hardware-accelerated OpenGL when run via NVIDIA Docker.
-If you would like CUDA support in addition to OpenGL support, simply specify the `--cuda` flag when invoking the build script.
+If you would like CUDA support in addition to OpenGL support, simply specify the `--cuda` flag when invoking the build command.

 Key things to note: